 Yet the London side is still one of the most well known outside of the Premier League’s big six.
 They won the European Cup Winners’ Cup in 1965, and a year later three of their players were integral as England won the World Cup.
 West Ham currently plays at the London Stadium, which was built for the 2012 Olympics.

-Palace has finished in mid-table in five of their last six seasons in the Premier League, but none of those campaigns were comfortable.
-They have tended to start slowly, sack their manager, and then recover under a new coach – before repeating the trick the following year.
+For much of its current Premier League stay Palace has tended to start seasons slowly, sack their manager, and then recover under a new coach – before repeating the trick the following year.
 Palace usually favours counter-attacking soccer, which can be thrilling to watch when everything falls into place.